JoshTumath/joshtumath.github.io/_posts/2013-07-16-operation-convergence-the-story-of-how-the-w3c-and-whatwg-fell-out.markdown

 However, there was a huge difference in each spec’s definition of the element.

-<figure><figcaption>W3C definition</figcaption>> The `main` element represents the main content of the `body` of a document or application.
+* **W3C definition:** The `main` element represents the main content of the `body` of a document or application.
 The main content area consists of content that is directly related to or expands upon the central topic of a document or central functionality of an application.

-</figure><figure><figcaption>WHATWG definition</figcaption>> The `main` element can be used as a container for the dominant contents of another element.
+* **WHATWG definition:** The `main` element can be used as a container for the dominant contents of another element.
 It represents its children.

-</figure>According to the W3C, the `main` element represents the main content of the Web page.
+According to the W3C, the `main` element represents the main content of the Web page.
 This is useful, mainly because it allows blind users using assistive technology to skip through a page’s logo and navigation and get to the content of the page.
 However, the WHATWG’s definition is ambiguous and makes the element no more useful than a `div`.
 It’s no surprise that Web developers go by the W3C’s definition.

 If you’d like something to read in bed this evening, read this [childish argument between Steve Faulkner, editor of the W3C HTML spec, and Ian Hickson](http://html5doctor.com/the-main-element/#comment-35758).
 The debate gets to the point where Hickson remarks: “I’m not responding to Steve any more since he’s obviously just trolling me with statements he must surely know are incorrect.)”
 In this case, I shared my opinion with Faulkner.
 However, there are some times where I believe that the WHATWG spec uses a better definition of a feature.
 There is no clear side to turn to.
 And when you see members from both groups arguing like that, that makes it even more appalling.